IBM-Cloud/terraform-provider-ibm/website/docs/d/is_security_group.html.markdown

 - `name` - (Required, String) The name of the security group.

 ## Attribute reference
-Review the attribute references that are exported.
+In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `crn` - The CRN of the security group.
 - `id` - (String) The ID of the security group.